 Although simple to implement, many still take the lazy road and omit this piece of the process from their content marketing activities.

-When you are writing content for your website, keep these following on-page SEO tips handy.
+When you write the content for their website, it’s important to follow SEO best practices.
+Keep these following on-page SEO tips handy.
 The more you do them, the more they will become a habit, implementing them as you write.